MatteoDelliRocioli/telemetry/README.md

 	title="Debug trace with nesting"
 	style="border: 1px solid black;" />
 -->

+# Performance considerations
+Rendering the application flow a there is a risc to impact application performance. for this reason when using diginsight it is important to follow normal guidelines of general good sense:

+- avoid using Method Scopes (and logging statements in general) on strict loops
+- avoid using Method Scopes (and logging statements in general) on deeply recursive methods
+- avoid sending Trace and Debug level telemetry to providers that write to the network or other low performing resources (eg. Application Insight)

+Diginsight telemetry takes some important precautions to avoid cluttering resources and reduce use of CPU and memory:
+- use compiler generated information and avoid use of reflection when gathering the application flow
+- gather application flow as pointers into TraceEntry structures and avoid composing and formatting log strings that are not used
+- use string.format() statement to compose log strings and avoid string.replace() and concatenation composing and formatting log strings
+- support a configurable limit for strings that are written to the log

+other strategies can be implemented in the future to further reduce perfomrance impact and still allow complete visibility of application flow for debugging, troubleshooting and reverse engineering purposes.

+# Previous versions and support for System Diagnostics Trace Listeners
+Current version of Diginsight telemetry provide support for Both __.Net Log providers__ and DotNet __Systen Diagnostics listeners__.
+The current document focused on using telemetry with __.Net Log providers__.<br><br>

+[README.V1.md](Readme.v1.md) describes how to use Diginsight telemetry with standard DotNet __Systen Diagnostics listeners__.
+<br><br>

 # Build and Test
 Clone the repository, open and build solution Common.Diagnostics.sln.